 WHAT: COMMODITY EXCHANGE RESEARCH | WHERE: TRANSATLANTIC | TIME PERIOD: A.D.
 16TH-19TH C.

-This research project seeks to understand the cultural implications of sea turtle consumption during the 17th and 18th centuries, examining faunal assemblages from shipwreck sites, turtle fishing camps, port communities, and others and comparing this data to the historical record.
-In particular the project is studying butchery and distribution patterns which have the potential to provide invaluable data that can be used to differentiate elite turtle feasting from common consumption as both instances occur in areas where the animal was an abundant food source as well as far away port towns where sea turtles were imported.
-This study is also aimed at understanding the political and cultural events which directly contributed to the over-hunting of sea turtles and the depletion of the population.
+This research project seeks to understand the cultural implications of sea turtle consumption during the 17th and 18th centuries, examining faunal assemblages from shipwreck sites, turtle fishing camps, port communities, and comparing these data to the historical record.
+In particular, the project director is studying butchery and distribution patterns which have the potential to provide invaluable data that can be used to differentiate elite turtle feasting from common consumption.
+Both instances occur in areas where the animal was an abundant food source as well as far-away port towns where sea turtles were imported.
+This study is also aimed at understanding the political and cultural events which directly contributed to the over-hunting of sea turtles and depletion of the population.